 The Concorde used 4 Rolls-Royce/SNECMA Olympus afterburning turbojet engines to get to supersonic speeds, reaching 1,350mph, it flew at Mach 2.0 airspeed, more than twice the speed of sound.
 Measuring nearly 204 feet in length with seating for 92 to 128 passengers, the aircraft stretched between 6 and 10 inches in flight due to heating of the airframe.
 It also flew higher than other commercial airliners, flying at altitudes of about 50 to 55 thousand feet.
 At this height it was possible to see the curvature of the Earth and air turbulence was less, meaning a less bumpy flight.
 At its needle shaped design made it difficult for pilots to see the runway during take-off and landing, the nose droops 5 degrees for take-off and 12.5 degrees for landing for better visibility.
 A typical London to New York crossing would take a little less than three and a half hours as opposed to about eight for a regular commercial flight.
 Concorde recorded the fastest journey from New York to London on January 1st 1983, taking 2 hours and 56 minutes.

 The Postage Stamp British Airways Concorde is a 1/350 scale die cast metal model complete with stand.
-The model has a 7" fuselage and a 3" wingspan and is recommended for ages 14 and up.
+Recommended for ages 14 and up.